Imports in Bulgaria

 On the external front, exports of goods and services growth slowed to 9.0% in Q4 (Q3: +11.1%), dampened by an EU-wide slowdown.
 Conversely, imports of goods and services in Q4 matched Q3’s 9.3% growth, bolstered by resilient domestic demand.

-Meanwhile, on a seasonally adjusted quarter-on-quarter basis, economic growth was stable at 0.5%.
+Sequential growth remained robust: On a seasonally adjusted quarter-on-quarter basis, economic growth was stable at 0.6% from Q3.

 Analysts at the EIU commented on the outlook: